Pearl couscous salad recipe with roasted pumpkin

 - Cook the pearl couscous according to the package instructions, drain and leave to cool.

-- Roast the hazelnuts and the seeds in a dry pan and cut the roasted pumpkin in course pieces.
+- Roast the hazelnuts and the seeds in a dry pan.

 - Put some of the rocket on a plate and add some pieces of pumpkin.
 Sprinkle some of the pearl couscous over de top and the half of the roasted seeds and nuts.